raylib-extras/rlTextLib/README.md

 * Use width based atlasing with ability to grow
 * Cache multiple sizes of glyph in the same atlas?
 * Change atlas to RGBA if color glpyhs are added
-* Option to flip the Y of text for use on a render texture
 ![image](https://raw.githubusercontent.com/JeffM2501/rlText/refs/heads/main/demo.gif)